Safety and Profitability: The £22.9bn Cost of Non-Compliance

 The High Cost of Non-Compliance

 Let’s get real about what non-compliance actually costs.
-It’s not just about the fines (though those can be eye-watering).
+It’s not just about the fines, though those can be eye-watering: a court can impose an unlimited fine under the Health and Safety at Work etc. Act 1974.
 It’s about:

 - Accidents and injuries that lead to lost time, compensation claims, and sometimes lives lost tragically.